Kokanee Lake Trail

 Follow Kokanee Glacier Road to the parking lot at Gibson Lake.
 If you’re staying overnight in the park, you need to porcupine-proof your vehicle.
 No worries, there is a corral full of chicken wire to play with.

 Gibson Lake is encircled by a 2km trail, but the better hiking is onwards and upwards into the alpine!
-Many folks choose to day hike into Kaslo Lake, but there are overnight accommodations at the Kaslo Lake Campground or Kokanee Glacier Cabin.
-And once you’re up there, there are many day hikes to choose from.
-Why not make a trip of it?
+The Kokanee Lake Trail is a great day hike, but once you’re up there, you can overnight at the Kaslo Lake Campground or the Kokanee Glacier Cabin.

 Up to Kokanee Lake